-Extension of management authority under Alternatives 2 and 3 would result in each of the northern councils determining the management measures imposed to ensure landings do not exceed their portion of the ACL.
 The recreational fisheries for these species are minor in terms of both effort and harvest (see Section 3.6.2), so minimal to no adverse social effects on this sector would be expected; absent outright closure of northern waters to reserve resource benefits for fishermen and associated businesses in the South Atlantic, which would raise equity issues, general recreational fishing activity in the northern areas may be able to continue largely unaffected.
-Northern dealers who wish to continue purchasing snapper grouper species could be required to acquire a federal permit, but its cost, \$50 if it is the first federal permit acquired, or \$12.50 if purchased in conjunction with another federal permit, would be expected to be a minor additional business expense.
+Northern dealers who wish to continue purchasing snapper grouper species could be required to acquire a federal permit.
+The cost of the permit in the South Atlantic is currently, is \$50, if it is the first federal permit acquired, or \$12.50 if purchased in conjunction with another federal permit.
+This is expected to be a minor additional business expense.

-The more substantive potential effects would accrue to northern commercial fishermen who wished to continue harvesting snapper grouper species as they could be required to purchase two permits under the current limited access program for this fishery.
-On August 4, 2009, a single permit was advertised for sale on an internet billboard (http://marinersguide.com/dockswap/southatlantic/messages/6287.html) for \$13,000, while previous prices have been estimated to range from \$9,000-\$21,000 each (SAFMC 2008b).
-Given the minor amount of recorded landings of snapper grouper species in the northern areas (see Section 3.6.1), however, it is unlikely any commercial fisherman could justify acquiring the necessary permits.
+The more substantive potential effects would accrue to northern commercial fishermen who wished to continue harvesting snapper grouper species as they could be required to purchase two permits under the current limited access (2 for 1) program for this fishery.
+On August 4, 2009, a single permit was advertised for sale on an internet billboard (http://marinersguide.com/dockswap/southatlantic/messages/6287.html) for \$13,000 and previous prices have been estimated to range from \$9,000-\$21,000 each (SAFMC 2008b).
+Given the minor amount of recorded landings of snapper grouper species in the northern areas (see Section 3.6.1); however, it is unlikely any commercial fisherman could justify acquiring the necessary permits.
 As a result, while few if any commercial operations would be expected to be burdened by the cost of these permits, all northern commercial fishermen who traditionally have harvested these species could experience declines in revenues as well as declines in associated social benefits.
 Associated businesses and communities would be expected to experience similar reductions in social and economic benefits.
 Alternatively, the reduction or elimination of harvests by these fishermen may result in increased harvests or less severe harvest measures for commercial fishermen in the South Atlantic, resulting in increased social benefits to these entities and associated businesses and communities.
-It is unknown whether a net gain in benefits to the Nation would result from the decreased benefits to northern entities and increased benefits to southern entities.
+It is unknown whether a net gain in benefits to the nation would result from the decreased benefits to northern entities and increased benefits to southern entities.
 If, however, new permits are issued to fishermen fishing for South Atlantic species in northern waters, fishermen in those areas would not be as negatively impacted.